AminDaryan/Project_Lab_CAS/README.md

 ## History

 *15.12.2024*
-- The D455 Camera is now accessed using the realsense library.
+- The **D455 Camera** is now accessed using the realsense library.
-- The OpenCV is used to interpret the image/video recieved by the camera.
+- The **OpenCV Library** is used to interpret the image/video recieved by the camera.
 - Two files of code examples are added to the repo.

 *02.01.2025*